 - Tacit Knowledge – Informal, experiential know-how that exists “in people’s heads.”
 It’s challenging to formalize and typically passes through mentorship, collaboration, or on-the-job training.

-A robust KM strategy should address both.
+A strong KM strategy should address both.
 Explicit knowledge is easier to store and retrieve, while tacit knowledge transfer depends on interpersonal interaction, job shadowing, and cultural norms that encourage sharing.

 The SECI Model (Nonaka & Takeuchi)